hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

   resolution = c(0.6, 0.8, 1.0, 1.2),
   save.SNN = TRUE)
 ```

 ## t-SNE

-[Seurat][] continues to use t-distributed stochastic neighbor embedding (t-SNE) as a powerful tool to visualize and explore these datasets.
+Seurat continues to use t-distributed stochastic neighbor embedding (t-SNE) as a powerful tool to visualize and explore these datasets.
 While we no longer advise clustering directly on t-SNE components, cells within the graph-based clusters determined above should co-localize on the t-SNE plot.
 This is because the t-SNE aims to place cells with similar local neighborhoods in high-dimensional space together in low-dimensional space.
-As input to the t-SNE, we suggest using the same PCs as input to the clustering analysis, although computing the t-SNE based on scaled gene expression is also supported using the `genes.use` argument.
+As input to the t-SNE, we suggest using the same PCs as input to the clustering analysis, although computing the t-SNE based on scaled gene expression is also supported using the `genes.use` argument. **Note that distance between clusters on the t-SNE plots does not represent degree of similarity between clusters.**

 ```r
 # Choose a resolution